Can an agency be deemed irrevocable unilaterally by the donor?

 If the wife’s claim in bankruptcy is unhinged from proprietary vesting concerns, would the wife's claim have been deemed to be “too uncertain” to value?
 (New Brunswick, Canada)

-What are the consequences of a wrong answer in a jury trial?
+What are the grounds for depriving N.B.A. of interest on a judgment?
 (New Brunswick, Canada)

 X